Tips for Left-Handed Children Beginning to Write

-Early writing can sometimes be challenging for left handed chidren but here are some tips to help to smooth over those minor bumps.
+Early writing can sometimes be challenging for left-handed children but here are some tips to help to smooth over those minor bumps.

-When starting out writing, left handed children can sometimes smudge an ink pen or fast flowing ball point pen.
-A pencil will tend to be smear free.
+When starting writing, left-handed children can sometimes smudge an ink pen or fast-flowing ballpoint pen.
+A pencil will tend to be smear-free.
 Anything softer than a 2B may leave a slight smudging.

-If a child is sat next to you or if you are pairing children in a class, try to let the left handed person sit on the left.
+If a child is sat next to you or if you are pairing children in a class, try to let the left-handed person sit on the left.
 This makes room for good elbow space.
-Think about where desks are in relation to walls and where lamps are are situated to prevent shadows.
+Think about where desks are in relation to walls and where lamps are situated to prevent shadows.

 Sometimes letters may be written backwards, y's, t's and j's.
 It is perfectly fine to correct them.
 This will help further along the line with reading too.

-A left handed early writer might start with the dot of an i or the cross of a t.
-This a natural thing for a left hander to do.
+A left-handed early writer might start with the dot of an i or the cross of a t.
+This a natural thing for a left-hander to do.
 In early writing this won't matter too much but when beginning cursive writing, where you start and where you end up for the next letter is important.
-Practicing with letters will help.
+Practising with letters will help.

 Some spiral bound notebooks have quite a chunky binding and get in the way.
 If its an art pad for drawing why not try it with the spiral at the top.
 Your page then being in a landscape format.
 Writing on lined paper?
 A notepad with a bigger margin may help.